U.S. Tax Rules for American Students Studying Abroad: Filing, Credits, and FBAR

 Physical Presence Test for Students

 You must be physically present in a foreign country for at least 330 full days during any 12-month period.
-This doesn’t have to align with the calendar year.
+This does not have to align with the calendar year, which is especially useful for students whose academic year starts in September or October.

-• Holiday trips home don’t disqualify you if you stay under the 35-day limit
+• Holiday trips home do not disqualify you if you stay under the 35-day limit in the U.S.

-• Time spent in international waters or airspace doesn’t count
+• Time spent in international waters or airspace does not count toward the 330 days

-Example: Sarah moved to Germany in August 2024 for university.
-She spent 340 days in Germany from August 2024 to July 2025, with two short trips home.
-She qualifies for the FEIE for her 2025 tax return.
+Example: Sarah moved to Berlin in August 2024 for university.
+She spent 340 days in Germany from August 2024 to July 2025, with two short trips home for Thanksgiving and spring break.
+She qualifies for the FEIE for her 2025 tax return because she was present in a foreign country for more than 330 days in a 12-month period.

 Bona Fide Residence Test